alindeman/upgradingtorails4/text/75_testing.markdown

-Speaking of RSpec, if you are using [**rspec-rails**](https://github.com/rspec/rspec-rails) as your testing library, upgrade both **rspec-rails** to version 2.13.0 or greater to get Rails 4 support.
+Speaking of RSpec, if you are using [**rspec-rails**](https://github.com/rspec/rspec-rails) as your testing library, upgrade **rspec-rails** to version 2.13.0 or greater to get Rails 4 support.

 The easiest way is to specify the constraint in your `Gemfile`: